 - Each area experiences a different noise environment that reflects the makeup of dominant sources (e.g. bulk, grain, and container terminals, dominance of rail and truck supply chains, and relative proximity to port operations).

 Our summary reports provide in-depth analysis and details of the three trade areas and individual noise monitoring locations.

 Noise monitoring terminals

 The noise monitoring terminals are fully contained, include a microphone to measure and record sound, and are connected to a secure wireless network to transmit data in real time.
 As weather influences how sound travels through the atmosphere, some terminals are also equipped with a weather station to capture wind speed, direction, humidity, temperature and precipitation.
-Data is streamed 24 hours a day, seven days a week and managed through the Brüel & Kjær Noise SentinelTM application.
+Data is streamed 24 hours a day, seven days a week and managed through the EMS Brüel & Kjær Noise SentinelTM application.